 9. Check Postal Running Status

-Now your Postal is sucessfully installed, configured and running.
+Now your Postal is successfully installed, configured and running.
 Check its status with the following command:

 [user]$ postal status